-Altered scale is made by the sequence: semitone – tone – semitone – tone – tone – tone – tone.
+The altered scale is a scale built from the sequence: semitone – tone – semitone – tone – tone – tone – tone.

-We already said, in the article “Melodic Minor Scale” that altered scale of a chord can be made through a melodic minor scale one tone above this chord.
-For example, the altered scale of G is the melodic minor scale of G#.
-This makes our life easier, because we already know the melodic minor scale.
+We have already said in the article “melodic minor scale” that the altered scale of a chord can be constructed from the melodic minor scale one semitone above that chord.
+For example, the altered G scale is the melodic minor scale of G sharp.
+This makes our life easier, after all, we already know the melodic minor scale.

-The chord that is made by this scale we showed can be G7#9#5, also known as G7alt.
-You can notice that the symbol “alt” is the abbreviation of “altered” for having its origins in altered scale.
-When you face this notation “alt”, you already know what this is about (sharp fifth and ninth).
+That is, all possible alterations to a dominant seventh chord are included in that scale.
+The chord generated by this scale can be G7#9#5, also known as G7alt.
+Note that the “alt” symbol is an abbreviation for “altered”, since its origins are in the altered scale.
+If you come across this “alt” notation out there, you already know what it is about (fifth and ninth sharp).

-Observation: though the notes b5 and b9 also be in this scale, the named chord “alt” doesn’t refer to them, because these notes are also mentioned in diminished scale, as we will see in other topics.
+Note: although notes b5 and b9 also exist on this scale, the chord called “alt” does not refer to them, as these notes also mention the diminished scale, as we will see in the next topics.

 Altered Scale application

-In terms of given sound, the altered scale produces one of the most complex sounds in a dominant.
-It is important to highlight that playing an altered scale in a dominant that is not altered can result in an unpleasant dissonance depending on the context.
-For this, it is fundamental to be aware of the given effect.
-In altered dominants, this awareness is not needed.
+In terms of the generated sound, the altered scale produces one of the most complex sounds possible over a dominant.
+It is important to highlight here that playing the altered scale on top of an unaltered dominant can result in an unpleasant dissonance depending on the context.
+Therefore, it is essential to be aware of the effect produced.
+In altered dominants, there is no need for this concern.

-The altered scale is one the most used in Jazz.
-If you want improve in this style, it is fundamental to practice a lot the altered scale in many dominant contexts to be used with its “flavor”.
+The altered scale is one of the most widely used resources in jazz.
+If you intend to improve yourself in this style, it is essential to practice the altered scale a lot in different contexts of dominants to get used to its flavor.

-But not only Jazz has altered dominants.
-Several other styles use and “abuse” of these chords.
-One example of really common occurrence is appearing the dominant with #5 before a minor chord with seventh and ninth, and an altered scale well placed, with no doubt, makes all the difference in these contexts.
+But it is not just jazz that has altered dominants.
+Many other styles use these chords to exhaustion.
+An example of a very common occurrence is the dominant with #5 to appear before a minor chord with seventh and ninth, and a well-placed altered scale undoubtedly makes all the difference in these contexts.